-- a) only collect information that is needed for a specific lawful purpose - b) keep it secure - c) ensure it is relevant and up-to-date - d) only hold as much as is needed, and only for as long as it is needed - e) allow the subject of the information to see it on request

-- f) only hold onto the data for as long as it is lawfully required - g) allow the subject of the information to erase some or all data concerning the subject if this does not also hinder safeguarding aspects.
+- a) only collect information that is needed for a specific lawful purpose - b) keep it secure - c) ensure it is relevant and up-to-date - d) only hold as much as is needed, and only for as long as it is needed - e) allow the subject of the information to see it on request - f) only hold onto the data for as long as it is lawfully required - g) allow the subject of the information to erase some or all data concerning the subject if this does not also hinder safeguarding aspects.

 4.15.4.
-Education and the school's Head take the security of pupils' personal data extremely seriously.
+The DfE and the school's Head take the security of pupils' personal data extremely seriously.
 Data pertaining to children, such as academic records, examination and test data etc, should never be taken off school premises unless specific written authorisation has been obtained from the Head of the school or, in her or his absence, from the Head of computing.
 This rule applies not only to laptops but also to disks, USB memory sticks, mobile phones, iPads, mp3 devices or any other electronic device upon which data may be stored.
-If such authorisation has been obtained, then even with this authority the member of staff seeking to take data off site must nonetheless liaise with the Head of computing at the school, or the IT technical staff, to ensure proper data security encryption or file protection is in place.
+If such authorisation has been obtained, then even with this authority the member of staff seeking to take data off-site must nonetheless liaise with the Head of computing at the school to ensure proper data security encryption or file protection is in place.
 Permission for third-party access to the school's Management Information System can only be granted once written approval has been given by the school's Head.

 4.15.5.
-If pupils' personal data is required by a teacher working elsewhere, for example, for the analysis of work or the writing of reports, then remote access is granted via the Google G-Suite ecosystem of applications such as Google Drive, Google Docs and Google Sheets.
-Staff must only use Google G-Suite through an Internet browser and must not download any content from that platform onto their personal device.
-The only exceptions to this rule are certain school staff (bursary and IT technical staff), the Head, Deputy head, Head of Lower School and the Head of computing, all of whom use computers that are school property and each of whom must be satisfied about the installation and activation of full disk encryption (FDE) on his or her laptop so as to offer greater security to any data held upon them or, in the alternative, that the laptop is protected by a file security program such as FileVaultTM or similar, or both.
-For any such member of staff, when travelling with such a device (typically a laptop), it is essential, if FDE is to be an effective security measure, that the machine is also fitted with an effective screensaver password and also that it is on each occasion shut down before transit.
+If pupils' personal data is required by a teacher working elsewhere, for example, for the analysis of work or the writing of reports, then remote access is granted via iSAMS and/or the Google G-Suite ecosystem of applications such as Google Drive, Google Docs and Google Sheets.
+Staff must only use these apps through an Internet browser and must not download any content from the platforms onto a personal device.
+School staff who use computers that are school property must be satisfied about the installation and activation of full disk encryption (FDE) on his or her laptop so as to offer greater security to any data held upon it or, in the alternative, that the laptop is protected by a file security program such as FileVaultTM or similar, or both.
+For staff, when travelling with such a device (typically a laptop), it is essential, if FDE is to be an effective security measure, that the machine is also fitted with an effective screensaver password and also that it is on each occasion shut down before transit.